dortania/OpenCore-Install-Guide/AMD-config.md

 * **HideSelf**: YES
    * Hides the EFI partition as a boot option in OC's boot picker
 * **PollAppleHotKeys**: YES
-   * Allows you to use Apple's hot keys during boot, needs to be used in conjunction with either AppleGenericInput.efi or UsbKbDxe.efi depending on the firmware.
+   * Allows you to use Apple's hot keys during boot, depending on the firmware you may need to use UsbKbDxe.efi instead of OpenCore's builtin support.
+Do note that if you can select anything in OC's picker, disabling this option can help.
 Popular commands:
       * `Cmd+V`: Enables verbose
       *  `Cmd+Opt+P+R`: Cleans NVRAM
       * `Cmd+R`: Boots Recovery partition